-The series of events have been a hot topic of discussion at work–starting late last week when Gov. Walker announced his radical plan.
+Madison’s Capitol Square protests have been a hot topic of discussion at work–starting late last week when Gov. Walker announced his radical plan.
 The overwhelming majority of voices I have heard have been supportive of the Democrats and protestors.
 It’s not surprising given that we’re a union shop, but even people who normally are more conservative seem to feel that the governor is a bit off his rocker.
 Today, I was hearing a little bit more support for the governor from a couple of quarters, and concern about the missed school days due to teachers attending the protest and the difficulty of arranging day care.

 Today I overheard a rather heated debate between two co-workers over the issues.
 I was glad I had my music headphones on.
 I no longer really like hearing political debate.
 The level of political discourse in this country has been going steadily downhill over the last few decades.
 Concerns become slogans and facts can be bent at will.
 As Mark Twain said, “There are three kinds of lies: lies, damned lies, and statistics.”